achyudh/achyudh.xyz/_posts/2016-11-01-sign-language.md

 blog: 0
 ---

-An ensemble classifier for translation of American Sign Language gestures with hard negative mining and non-maximal suppression for localization, using histogram of gradients and local binary patterns as features.
+An ensemble classifier for translation of American Sign Language gestures with hard negative mining and non-maximal suppression for localization.